SharePoint/PnP-Partner-Pack/Documentation/Manual-Setup-Guide.md

 In order to publish the Jobs, you will need to configure the App.Config of the jobs, providing almost the same parameters that you configured for the Web Application and/or the other Jobs.
-To configured the jobs, you can also use the <a href="../scripts/Configure-Configs.ps1">Configure-Configs.ps1</a> PowerShell script file that is available in the <a href="../scripts/">Scripts folder</a> of this repository.
+To configured the jobs, you can use the <a href="../scripts/Configure-Configs.ps1">Configure-Configs.ps1</a> PowerShell script file that is available in the <a href="../scripts/">Scripts folder</a> of this repository.

 Moreover, you will have to publish them into the Azure Web App.
-To provision the Governance Jobs (*CheckAdminJob* and *ExternalUsersJob*) you can also use the <a href="../scripts/Provision-GovernanceTimerJobs.ps1">Provision-GovernanceTimerJobs.ps1</a> PowerShell script file that is available in the <a href="../scripts/">Scripts folder</a> of this repository.
+To provision the Governance Jobs (*CheckAdminJob* and *ExternalUsersJob*) you can use the <a href="../scripts/Provision-GovernanceTimerJobs.ps1">Provision-GovernanceTimerJobs.ps1</a> PowerShell script file that is available in the <a href="../scripts/">Scripts folder</a> of this repository.

-> Further details about how to publish the Azure Web Jobs into a target Azure Web App will be provided shortly.
-In the meantime you can read the following article: <a href="https://azure.microsoft.com/en-gb/documentation/articles/websites-dotnet-deploy-webjobs/">Deploy WebJobs using Visual Studio</a>.
+> Further details about how to publish Azure Web Jobs can be read in the following article: <a href="https://azure.microsoft.com/en-gb/documentation/articles/websites-dotnet-deploy-webjobs/">Deploy WebJobs using Visual Studio</a>.